Garrett Mitchell Player Props: Brewers vs. Padres

-On Friday, Garrett Mitchell (coming off going 0-for-5) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+After going 0-for-5 in his last game, Garrett Mitchell and the Milwaukee Brewers face the San Diego Padres (who will start Seth Lugo) at 4:05 PM ET on Saturday.

-In his most recent game he had a hitless showing (0-for-5) against the Padres.
+He had a hitless showing in his last game (0-for-5) against the Padres.

 Garrett Mitchell Game Info & Props vs. the Padres